 Jati

-Indeed, members of one jāti may hold perceptions of difference and hierarchy, and mistreat members of other jāti in manners that are inhumane or unethical.
+Indeed, members of one jāti may hold perceptions of difference and superiority, and treat or mistreat members of other jāti on that basis.
 Such perceptions, however, were and are highly localized, and could be informed by a variety of factors ranging from social, economic, political, historical, even religious.
-That said, members of poorer or deprived jāti also do not necessarily concede an attributed inferior status claim by others nor simply accept the claimed superiority of others over them.
+That said, members of poorer or marginalized jāti also do not necessarily concede an attributed inferior status claim by others nor simply accept the claimed superiority of others over them.
 The social standing of a jāti in one region may be very different from a similar or even the same jāti living in another region, and social standing can change when an entire jāti moves from one area to another.
 Essentially, actual standing in any local hierarchy, even rivalries and frictions, have been complex, nebulous at best, and mobile over time.

 Norms within and between various jāti are not tied to sacred texts or written social codes — they have historically been passed down through oral traditions and customs.
 Some of the Europeans’ understandings of caste emerged from observing the norms and traditions within and amongst different jāti, as well as other local forms of social organization and identity such as kula (clan), gotra (patrilineage), or biradari (kinship), that they encountered and then combined and conflated into “caste.”

-There are thousands of jāti (and kula, gotra, and biradari and other social groupings) on the Indian subcontinent across all religions.
+There are thousands of jāti (and countless kula, gotra, and biradari and other social groupings) on the Indian subcontinent across all religions.

 Varna